Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 There aren’t many official museums or sights in Giano, but it’s a good base if you’re looking to slow down.
 The rhythm of the weekend tends to revolve around tastings, walks, and meals.
 The food is amazing… It’s especially well suited to travellers who want to avoid anything staged or overly curated.
 You won’t find souvenir stalls or food trucks here.
 But if you’re happy to trade that for a long lunch next to someone who picked their own olives that week, it’s a good choice.

-Where to Stay in Giano dell’Umbria
+Where to stay in Giano dell’Umbria

 Accommodation in Giano is more rural than boutique, but that fits the setting.
 These are stays that work well for the season - warm, locally run, and designed around comfort rather than design trends.
 You’ll need a car or a short taxi from nearby towns, but once you’re there, everything slows down naturally.